Scientific Name

 Description

-Echinocereus viereckii is a much-branched cactus with cylindrical, yellowish-green to bright green stems with 6 to 9 tuberculate ribs lined with areoles that bear clusters of yellow spines.
+Echinocereus viereckii is a highly branched cactus with cylindrical, yellowish-green to bright green stems that have 6 to 9 tuberculate ribs lined with areoles bearing clusters of yellow spines.
 It branches profusely from the base, forming a clump over time.
-The stems are erect, ascending, or sprawling and can reach up to 12 inches (30 cm) in length and 2.4 inches (6 cm) in diameter.
-The spines can grow up to 1 inch (2.5 cm) long.
+The stems are erect, ascending, or sprawling, growing up to 12 inches (30 cm) long and 2.4 inches (6 cm) in diameter.
+The spines can measure up to 1 inch (2.5 cm) in length.
 Each areole bears 3 to 5 central and 7 to 9 radial spines.

-The funnel-shaped flowers can reach up to 3.6 inches (9 cm) in length and 4.4 inches (11 cm) in diameter.
+The funnel-shaped flowers can reach 3.6 inches (9 cm) in length and 4.4 inches (11 cm) in diameter.
 They are brilliant magenta and appear in spring.

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their own pots.
 When repotting a cactus, remove it from its pot and remove any clumped soil.
 These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.